Newton-Okounkov polytopes of Schubert varieties arising from cluster structures: Cluster structures on unipotent cells

 \section{Cluster structures on unipotent cells}

-In the rest of this paper, we study the Newton-Okounkov bodies of Schubert varieties associated with the valuation defined in \cref{d:main_valuation}.
+In the rest of this paper, we study the Newton--Okounkov bodies of Schubert varieties associated with the valuation defined in \cref{d:main_valuation}.
 We use an (upper) cluster algebra structure on the coordinate ring of a unipotent cell $U^-_w$, which is an affine open subvariety of a Schubert variety $X(w)$ (in particular, $\mathbb{C}(U^-_w)\simeq \mathbb{C}(X(w))$).
-In this section, we review the cluster structure on the coordinate ring of $U^-_w$, verified in \cite{BFZ2,GLS:Kac-Moody,Dem}.
-See also Appendix \ref{a:doubleBruhat} for its relation with that of the double Bruhat cell $G^{w, e}$.
+In this section, we first review the cluster structure on the coordinate ring of $U^-_w$, verified in \cite{BFZ2,GLS:Kac-Moody,Dem}; see also Appendix \ref{a:doubleBruhat} for its relation with that of the double Bruhat cell $G^{w, e}$.
+We then study some properties of the associated Newton--Okounkov bodies of $X(w)$ by using the existence of a $\c$-basis of $\c[U_w ^-]$ with desirable properties.